transdigiware/blockchain/howto/ibp-console-build-network.md

 1. On the **Nodes** tab click **Add peer**  or **Add ordering service**.
 2. After entering a display name for the node, select the option to use an external CA.
-3. Step through the panels and upload the files corresponding to the certificate information you gathered.
+3. Step through the panels and upload the files corresponding to the certificate and private key you gathered.
 4. Ensure you select the peer or ordering service organization MSP definition that you imported into the console from the drop-down list.
 5. On the last step when you are asked to associate an identity with your peer or ordering service, you need to click **New identity**.
 6. Specify any value as the **Display name** for this identity.
 The display name will be visible in the Wallet after you create the node.